-A well-designed employer sponsored retirement plan provides a realistic way for employees to save money on an automatic and disciplined basis.
-Individuals can and do accumulate significant amounts of money under these programs.
+A well-designed retirement plan provides a realistic way for employees and employers to save money on an automatic and disciplined basis.
+Individuals can accumulate significant amounts of money under these programs.
 Niche Financial Services provides comprehensive retirement plan consulting.
-If your company meets our client profile parameters, for a single reasonable fee or hourly rate we will review all the components of your retirement plan.
-Some of the areas we have seen issues in the past include: investment options which may just need adjustment, overly administratively burdensome plans, high fees, commissions, and expense or concerns over level of expertise or attentiveness with current vendors or providers.
+If your company meets our client profile parameters, for a single reasonable fee or hourly rate we will review all the components of your personal or company Sponsored retirement plan.
+Some of the areas we have seen issues in the past include: investment options/picks which may need to be reviewed, overly administratively burdensome plans, high fees, commissions, and expense or concerns over level of expertise or attentiveness with current vendors or providers.

 Please don’t hesitate to give us a call.
-We can have a no cost no obligation conversation regarding your current 401(k) program.
+We can have a no cost- no obligation- conversation regarding your current 401(k)/retirement program.
 We could be able to provide an overall review of your current 401(k) program.

 Niche Financial Services will provide comprehensive consulting to individuals and businesses which fit the parameters of our new client profile.
-Statistical analysis of an existing portfolio performance, risk, expenses, overall retirement goal planning, insurance, estate, or overall business planning are some of the area which could be addressed.
+We may be able to help with a Statistical analysis of an existing portfolio’s level of risk , expenses, and expected return.
+Additional planning may include overall retirement goal planning, insurance reviews, estate/legacy planning, or overall business planning.

-A Cafeteria Plan is a welfare benefit plan specifically authorized by Section 125 of the Internal Revenue Code.
-It is a way of providing employees with valuable benefits where both the employer and employees save significant amount on taxes.
-Generally, employees are given a choice to redirect part of their salary.
+A Cafeteria Plan is a way of providing employees with valuable benefits where both the employer and employees can save significant amounts on payroll taxes.
+Generally, employees are given a choice to redirect part of their salary in a tax advantaged way.
 Each employee then uses the redirected part of their salary to purchase benefits from a menu of non-taxable benefits offered by the plan.
 The redirected amounts are placed into a separate spending account for each benefit elected by the employee.
 Then as each employee sustains a qualifying expense they submit a claim to the plan administrator.
 The plan administrator processes the claim and reimburses the employee from the money in the cafeteria plan.

-The employer can make further contributions to the plan in addition to an employees own salary re directions, which employees may also use to purchase allowable benefits.
+The employer can make further contributions to the plan in addition to an employee’s own salary deduction, which employees may also use to purchase allowable benefits.
 Since cafeteria plans allow employees to choose the benefits they want, they are often referred to as flexible spending or flexible benefit plans.

 Often one of the most well received benefits an employer provides may be provided at no cost to the them.
 Ancillary benefits such as dental, life, disability, cafeteria plans, COBRA benefits, accident insurance, and medical gap plans are all programs which could be very well received by employees.
 Sometimes these programs may be offered with an existing health or overall benefit program to lower the overall cost and exposure to both the employer and employees.
 Employees can pay some, most, or all the costs and end up with a more comprehensive employee benefit program!